microsoft/playwright/docs/api.md

 ```

 #### request.redirectedTo()
-- returns: <?[Request]> New request issued by the browser iff the server responded with redirect.
+- returns: <?[Request]> New request issued by the browser if the server responded with redirect.

 This method is the opposite of [request.redirectedFrom()](#requestredirectedfrom):
 ```js